Financial Reporting, Internal Control and Risk Management

 The Group engages in continuous risk evaluation of its operative business, and aims to protect itself from known risk factors.
 The goal of the Group´s risk management is to secure the performance of the group, and to ensure the undisturbed continuation of business.
 The Board’s Audit Committee evaluates the sufficiency and the appropriateness of the risk control and the processes related to it.
 The Audit Committee reports to the Board of Directors.

 Business risks are divided in strategic risks, financial risks, operational risks, data security risks and indemnity risks.

 The Group has established a general risk management policy, the principles of which are:

 The Group systematically analyzes risks that are significant in relation to achieving the Group´s strategic targets.
-Risk analysis of strategic risks and the measures caused by it are reviewed in the Board of Directors at least twice a year.
+Risk analysis of strategic risks and the measures caused by it are reviewed in the Board of Directors at least once a year.

 The goal of the Group´s risk management is to minimise the harmful effects by the changes in financial markets on the Group’s profit and equity.
-The policy for managing financial risks is based on the main principles of finance approved by the board of directors.
-Finance operations are responsible for daily risk management within the limits set by the board.
+The policy for managing financial risks is based on the main principles of finance approved by the Board of Directors.
+Finance operations are responsible for daily risk management within the limits set by the Board.

 Currency risks are caused by foreign currency imports and exports, by the financing of foreign subsidiaries and by equity in foreign currency.